quinho981/aws-amplify-learning/README.md

 # aws-amplify-learning
-I'm learning AWS and i will use this repository to practice AWS Amplify, Amazon Cognito, Amazon API Gateway, AWS Lambda and Amazon DynamoDB
+I'm learning AWS and i will use this repository to practice
+- AWS Amplify
+- Amazon Cognito
+- Amazon API Gateway
+- AWS Lambda
+- Amazon DynamoDB